 Meet Our Teachers

-Laurie Duckworth, Christy Hissong, Michele Jahncke, and Anne Phillips —four seasoned homeschoolers who are passionate about sharing this wonderful method of education with your family!
+Our teachers are seasoned homeschoolers passionate about sharing this wonderful method of education with your family!

 You might be wondering– how can Oak Cottage help your family live out a Charlotte Mason education?
 And how did we get here ourselves?
 So we’d like to share our own homeschooling journeys with you.
 Can you relate to any of our stories?